AdaCore/spark2014/lrm/source/packages.rst

 shall only read -- whether directly or indirectly -- values derived only from compile-time constants.

-Among other things this restriction avoids the need to have dependency relations applied to packages.

 Package Specifications and Declarations
 ---------------------------------------